Js-Brecht/gatsby-plugin-ts-config/README.md

     If you do not define this option, then it will automatically use `projectRoot`.

 * `hooks`: `Object` - Optional
-  * `ignore`: `Function(filePath: string, defaultIgnored: boolean) => boolean`
+  * `ignore`: `Function(filePath: string) => boolean`
     * Tells the transpiler whether or not to transpile the current source.
     * If this hook is not defined, the transpiler will automatically ignore anything in `node_modules`.
       * Some other files are ignored, like `.pnp.js` when using yarn2 (PNP).
     * Usage:
       * Your hook will be passed the pathname of the current file that is being processed in the first parameter.
-      * The second parameter will be a boolean indicating whether or not this plugin would have ignored the file by following its default procedure
+      * If you return `true` from this hook, it will tell the transpiler not to process the file.
-        * This default procedure will not influence the transpiler if you have defined this hook.
+      * If you return `false` from this hook, it will tell the transpiler to process the file.
-      * You must return a boolean value from this hook.  `true` will tell the transpiler to ignore the file.  `false` will tell it to process the file.
+      * If you do not return a boolean value from this hook, the default ignore value will be used.

 * `babel`: `Boolean | TransformOptions` - Optional
   * Default: `true`